 According to the website Ten Facts About the Mansion-Mount Vernon, Mount Vernon has a full basement, but there are no secret passages leading from it.
-The Mansion basement or cellar played a key role in the movie National Treasure: Book of Secrets and although there is no tunnel leading from it, it was an extremely important part of life in the Mansion.
-The cellar was used for a variety of purposes and was divided into several rooms.
-One room, closest to the kitchen, has a large fireplace and was used as a dining area for the housekeeper and other white servants as well as to heat food before it was served to the Washington's.
-When Washington died in 1799 there were a variety of items stored in the basement including wine, sand for rustication, and potatoes.
+The Mansion basement or cellar played a key role in this movie, and although there is no tunnel leading from it, it was an extremely important part of life in the Mansion.
+The cellar was used for a variety of purposes, and was divided into several rooms.
+One room, closest to the kitchen, has a large fireplace, and was used as a dining area for the housekeeper and other white servants, as well as to heat food before it was served to the Washingtons.
+When Washington died in 1799, there were a variety of items stored in the basement including wine, sand for rustication, and potatoes.

 When Ben and Abigail visit the White House, Ben gets into a confrontation with a small boy.
-When the boy goes to leave he can be seen curling the index finger on his left hand.
-In another Disney movie The Kid with Bruce Willis this finger curl is a trait of the young Russ Duritz played by Spencer Breslin.
-This movie was also directed by Jon Turteltaub, the finger curl is a sign of annoyance.
+When the boy goes to leave, he can be seen curling the index finger on his left hand.
+In another Disney movie, The Kid (2000), with Bruce Willis, this finger curl is a trait of the young Russ Duritz, played by Spencer Breslin.
+This movie was also directed by Jon Turteltaub, and the finger curl is a sign of annoyance.

 The trivia items below may give away important plot points.

-The script originally called for Mitch Wilkinson to stab Patrick Gates in the scene where they escape from the flooding gold city.
-This was taken out in post because it made the character "cross a line" that the director felt ought not be crossed.
-This is why there are almost no shots of Patrick Gates remaining in this scene: he was bleeding, and that's hard to hide.
+The script originally called for Mitch Wilkinson (Ed Harris) to stab Patrick Gates (Jon Voight) in the scene where they escape from the flooding gold city.
+This was taken out in post-production, because it made the character "cross a line" that Director Jon Turteltaub felt ought not be crossed.
+This is why there are almost no shots of Patrick Gates remaining in this scene.
+He was bleeding, and that's hard to hide.
 His sweater in the next scene had been ripped from the stabbing, and they were able to "unrip" his shirt with CG.

-It shouldn't come as little surprise that Patrick Gates would be associated with the Confederacy.
-In the original National Treasure (2004), Patrick Gates displayed in his library a portrait of CSA General Thomas "Stonewall" Jackson.
+It shouldn't come as a surprise that Thomas Gates would be associated with the Confederacy.
+In National Treasure (2004), Patrick Gates displayed in his library a portrait of Confederate General Thomas Jonathan "Stonewall" Jackson.